DandDsRTT/rtt-library/EA/README.md

 ## edge cases

-Note that while nilovectors are essentially scalars, their first entry is still technically a lm *list*, albeit one with a single entry.
+Note that while nilovectors are essentially scalars, their first entry is still technically a largestMinorsL *list*, albeit one with a single entry.
 So for example, the scalar `5` is input as `{{5}, 0, v, d}`.
 This indicates the number 5 nested inside zero brackets.
 The braces around the first element do not necessarily mean that the object represented has brackets.

-## conventional variable names
+## conventional single-character (or double-character) variable names

-### basic data structures

-* `tensor`: tensor

-### multivector-specific lists

-* `lm`: largest-minors list (largest possible minor determinants; g-minors)

 ### multivectors

-* `u = {lm, v, grade, d}`: temperament, represented as a multivector
+* `u = {largestMinorsL, variance, grade, d}`: temperament, represented as a multivector
 * `mm`: multimap, a covariant `u`
 * `mc`: multicomma, a contravariant `u`

-### properties of multivectors

-* `grade`: grade

 ## credits